kashao/simple-chat-application/README.md

 It's a simple demo for easier understand the chat messages design.

-Especially, you want to use bootstrap 5 for any deployment
+Especially, you want to use bootstrap 5 for any deployment.

-head for bootstrap 5, ajax import.
+Bootstrap 5, ajax import in index.html.

 Sample View
 ![Sample](https://github.com/kashao/simple-chat-application/blob/main/sample.png)